SUU Seal (for official use only)

 1. Purchases of materials, Goods, or Services can only be used for University business.
 Expenditure of University funds for personal use, or purposes other than those that benefit the University are strictly prohibited.

-3. Procurement from Vendor in Which University Employee Has an Interest: It is the policy of the University to comply fully with all applicable provisions of the Utah Public Officers' and Employee Ethics Act, Utah Code Annotated 67-16-1 et seq.
+4. Procurement from Vendor in Which University Employee Has an Interest: It is the policy of the University (see Policy 7.7) to comply fully with all applicable provisions of the Utah Public Officers' and Employee Ethics Act, Utah Code Annotated 67-16-1 et seq.
 The statements of detailed policies and procedures set forth herein are intended to provide notice to the University community of the requirements of that Act as applied to the Procurement of supplies, Services, and construction pursuant to the Utah Procurement Code, as amended, and related University regulations.

 6. Remedies: If any Transaction is entered into in violation of the policies and procedures set forth herein, the University employee who violated the prohibitions as specified may be subject to appropriate disciplinary action including possible dismissal from University employment as provided in the Utah Public Officers' and Employees' Ethics Act.